Verifying the existence of maximum likelihood estimates for generalized linear models: Nonexistence in generalized linear models

 To extend and generalize the earlier result from \citet{santos_silva_existence_2010} for Poisson models, we are now ready to prove the following proposition:

-\begin{proposition} (Non-existence) Suppose that $l(\beta)$ conforms to \eqref{eq:glm}, the matrix of regressors \Regressors is of full column rank, and the individual log-likelihood $l_{i}(\beta)$ always has a finite upper bound.
-An ML solution for $\beta$ will \uline{not} exist if and only if there exists a linear combination of regressors $z_{i}=x_{i}\gamma^{*}$ such that
+\begin{proposition} (Nonexistence) Suppose that $l(\beta)$ conforms to \eqref{eq:glm}, the matrix of regressors \Regressors is of full column rank, and the individual likelihood contribution $l_{i}(\beta)$ has a finite upper bound.
+A solution for $\beta$ that maximizes \eqref{eq:glm} will \uline{not} exist if and only if there exists a linear combination of regressors $z_{i}=x_{i}\gamma^{*}$ such that